pgRouting/workshop/docs/basic/vehicle.rst

   :scale: 25%
   :align: center

-Routing, is not limited to pedestrians and most of the time is used for routing vehicles.
+Routing is not limited to pedestrians and most of the time is also used for routing vehicles.

 .. contents:: Chapter Contents